What Taylor Swift’s opening artists have said about The Eras Tour

 When he found out he would be launching his singing career by opening for Swift, he told iHeartRadio, “I cried like a little baby.”
 He also said that “Taylor helped me so much.”

-The 24-year-old Sabrina Carpenter will be joining Swift as the opening act of The Eras Tour on the Latin American leg of the tour.
-During the American Music Awards in November 2022, Carpenter presented Swift the award for Favorite Music Video for “All Too Well.”
+The 24-year-old Sabrina Carpenter joined Swift as the opening act of The Eras Tour on the Latin American leg of the tour.
+During the American Music Awards in November 2022, Carpenter presented Swift the award for favorite music video for “All Too Well.”

 After the announcement that the two will be heading on tour together, fans resurfaced this tweet from Carpenter in March 2010.